Kong/docs.konghq.com/app/gateway/2.8.x/reference/loadbalancing.md

 - Do not use hostnames in the balancer as the balancers might/will slowly diverge because the DNS ttl has only second precision and renewal is determined by when a name is actually requested.
-On top of this is the issue with some nameservers not returning all entries, which exacerbates this problem.
+On top of this is the issue with some name servers not returning all entries, which exacerbates this problem.
 So when using the hashing approach in a Kong cluster, add `target` entities only by their IP address, and never by name.

 - When picking your hash input make sure the input has enough variance to get to a well distributed hash.
 Hashes will be calculated using the CRC-32 digest.
-So for example, if your system has thousands of users, but only a few consumers, defined per platform (eg. 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.
+So for example, if your system has thousands of users, but only a few consumers, defined per platform for example, 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.
 However, if many clients will be behind the same NAT gateway (e.g. in